g2f1/CTF-writeups/scriptCTF2025/Cryptography/EaaS/README.md

 ![image](./seven.png)

-The server decrypts whatever ciphertext a user provides .It checks if the message length is a multiple of 16 and if its last 16 bytes is "@script.sorcerer" to confirm you are in the right domain.
-If valid, it calls send_email().
-One last thing The variable "sent" just checks if the email is already sent by the server, it stops us from choosing the seconf option more then one.
-So we need to start from here and meet the requirement to make the server call send_email with all the requirement
+The server decrypts any ciphertext provided by the user.
+It first checks that the input length is a multiple of 16 bytes and that the last 16 bytes equal `@script.sorcerer` to verify the correct domain.
+If both conditions are satisfied, it calls `send_email()`.
+The `sent` variable simply prevents option 2 from being used more than once.
+Therefore, our goal is to craft input that makes the server execute `send_email()` while fulfilling all its requirements.

-To sum up, the server starts by generating a random email address and assign it the user, after that it asks for password in hex that will be encrypted and gived back to the user.
-Then the server asks to choose an option; the first one verify the has_flag variable and return the flag if it's set to true, the second option the server asks for a hex string that will decrypt and see if it match two requirements(being a multiple of 16 and ends up with "@script.sorcerer").
-If so it calls the function send_email which checks if the email generated exist among the recipient and change the value of has_flag variable.
+In summary, the server workflow is as follows:

+1. A random email is generated and assigned to the user.
+2. The server asks for a password in hex, which it encrypts and returns.
+3. The user chooses an option:
+   - **Option 1:** Checks the `has_flag` variable and returns the flag if it is `True`.
+   - **Option 2:** Requests a hex string, decrypts it, and checks two conditions: the length must be a multiple of 16, and the last 16 bytes must equal `@script.sorcerer`.
+If valid, it calls `send_email()`, which verifies if the assigned email exists among the recipients and sets `has_flag = True`.

+To solve the challenge, we need to craft a password that meets the constraints, then submit it for encryption.
+Using a **CBC bit-flipping attack**, we can modify the ciphertext so that, upon decryption, it satisfies all conditions: ends with `@script.sorcerer` and contains the assigned email.
+This triggers `send_email()` and sets `has_flag`, allowing us to retrieve the flag.